The Phantom of the Opera (1989 film): Legacy and Cancelled sequel

-Englund confirmed in a 2004 interview that a script had been written, and while he personally felt it was superior to the first film, it had never been filmed in any capacity.
-In 2012, Englund was asked at a memorabilia sale about the possibility of a sequel happening in the near future; Englund informed everybody in attendance that although it would be overwhelming to see a sequel, the chances of it happening at this stage are "highly unlikely".
+In 2012, Englund was asked at a memorabilia sale about the possibility of a sequel happening in the near future; Englund informed everybody in attendance that although it would be overwhelming to see a sequel, the chances of it happening at this stage are "highly unlikely."

+In April 2020 and July 2020, actors Alex Hyde-White, Jill Schoelen and Robert Englund reunited to celebrate the film's 30-year anniversary by participating in two separate interviews on Tammy Tuckey's Rattling the Stars podcast.
+Hyde-White and Schoelen featured in both interviews while Englund joined them for the second one.